Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: From deterministic to stochastic optimal transport

 \subsection{Optimal transport}

 The problem of optimal transport consists in finding the best way (for a particular criteria) to transport a certain repartition of mass to another repartition of mass.
 We give a short presentation of this problem and refer to Villani \citep{villani2009optimal} and Santamborgio \citep{santambrogio2015optimal} for more details on this topic.
 Given $\mu$ and $\nu$ two probability measures on measurable sets $E_1$ and $E_2$, the main question of optimal transport is to find optimal measurable maps $T : E_1 \to E_2$ in the problem \be \inf \{ \tilde{c}(T) | T_{\#}\mu = \nu\}, \ee for a given real valued cost function $\tilde{c}$.
-Quite often, this cost is taken of the form \be c(T) = \int_{E_1} c(x,T(x))\mu(dx), \ee where $c : E_1\times E_2 \to \R$.
+Quite often, this cost is taken of the form

+where $c : E_1\times E_2 \to \R$.
 This problem lead to numerous mathematical developments since the seminal work of Monge.
 In the previous form, the problem has no minimizer in general.
 To observe this, it suffices to consider $µ$ a Dirac mass and $\nu$ the Lebesgue measure on some real interval.
 Indeed in this case the infimum is taken over an empty set.
 To address this issue, one usually introduces the relaxation of Kantorovich \citep{kantorovich1942translocation}.
 In this relaxed version, the typical form of the optimal transport problem becomes \be \inf \int_{E_1\times E_2} c(x,y)\pi(dx,dy), \ee where the infimum is taken over all couplings $\pi$ between $µ$ and $\nu$, that is on probability measures on $E_1\times E_2$ such that for any measurable sets $A \subset E_1, B \subset E_2$, $\pi(A\times E_2) = µ(A)$ and $\pi(E_1\times B) = \nu(B)$.\\

 Let us also mention the natural probabilistic interpretation of such a problem.
 Consider a probabilistic space $(\Omega, \mathcal{A},\mathbb{P})$.
 The previous relaxation of the optimal transport problem can be expressed as \be \inf_{(X,Y)}\mathbb{E}[c(X,Y)], \ee where the infimum is taken over all the couples $(X,Y)$ of random variables on $(\Omega, \mathcal{A},\mathbb{P})$ such that $\mathcal{L}(X) = µ$ and $\mathcal{L}(Y) = \nu$.
-Questions of existence, uniqueness and stability of optimal transport maps and optimal couplings have extensively studied since. \\
+Questions of existence, uniqueness and stability of optimal transport maps and optimal couplings have been extensively studied since. \\